pnnl/tesp/doc/Installing_Building_TESP.rst

 Creating a WLS2 on Windows 10
 ------------------------------
-The Windows build procedure is very similar to that for Linux and Mac OSX, using MSYS2 tools that you'll execute from a MSYS2 command window.
-However, some further adjustments maybe necessary.
+The setup procedure for creating a WLS2 on Windows 10 very easy with these `instructions <https://learn.microsoft.com/en-us/windows/wsl/install>`_ .
+However, some further adjustments maybe necessary with permissions and proxy.

 Running TESP install script
 ---------------------------
-Once you have a working Ubuntu/Windows 10 installation, the TESP install process is straight-forward.
-From a command prompt do the following:
+Once you have a working Ubuntu/WLS2 on Windows installation, the TESP install process is straight-forward.
+From a command prompt, issue the following commands:

 .. code-block:: shell-session
    :caption: TESP installation commands for Ubuntu/WLS2 on Window10